What's new in RPCO v17.0 Queens#

 nova, set the variable as a

-- The Kernel Same-page Merging (KSM) configuration has been disabled by default on Ubuntu.
+- The Kernel Same-page Merging (KSM) configuration has been disabled by default on the Ubuntu operating system.
 If random access memory (RAM) is overcommitted on your hypervisor, it is recommended that

 nova_compute_ksm_enabledbe set to